 What is Kashmiri chicken curry?

-All you need by way of accompaniment is a slice of delicious buttery garlic naan, so I'm including my recipe for 2-ingredient naan bread (or 4 ingredients if you count the garlic and butter for frying).
+Because this dish has a lot of sauce you will need something to mop it up with.
+I have a quick buttery garlic naan bread recipe you might like to try.
+It's made with only 2 main ingredients - Greek yoghurt and self-raising flour.
 This is the most amazing naan bread - it's soft and chewy, made in minutes, and goes perfectly with the Kashmiri chicken and prawn curry.

-So without further ado, let's see how to make this delicious Kashmiri curry for yourself.
+So without further ado, let's see how to make this delicious Kashmiri curry.

 Ingredients you will need

-This Kashmiri chicken and prawn curry recipe is a generous one - I have allowed 5oz of protein (chicken and prawns) per person - and this will easily feed 4 very hungry adults.
+This Kashmiri chicken and prawn curry recipe is a generous one - I have allowed 5oz of protein (chicken and prawns) per person - and this will easily feed 4 hungry adults.
+However, the dish freezes well so you can save any leftovers for another meal.

 Spice mixture